Table of Contents

-There’s no doubt about it, making fast and efficient deliveries is complex and time consuming.
+There’s no doubt about it, delivery management is complex and time consuming.

-Your dispatch team needs to: optimise routes, provide customers with up-to-date ETAs, make changes when routes are in progress and take customer inquiries for delayed or missing jobs.
+Your dispatch team needs to: optimise routes, provide customers with up-to-date ETAs, make changes when routes are in progress and manage customer expectations.

 You can use several different platforms to manage these tasks.
-Maybe a route planning tool to create fast and efficient routes, and an ePOD app to collect and store proof of delivery.
+Maybe a route optimization tool to create fast and efficient delivery routes, and an ePOD app to collect and store proof of delivery.

-But like most things, it’s more efficient, faster and cost effective to do it all on one platform.
-Delivery dispatch software will save you hours every day, especially if you’re coming to it from a paper-based system.
+But like most things, it’s more efficient and cost-effective to do it on unified delivery management software.
+The right delivery management system will save you hours every day, especially if you’re coming to it from a paper-based system.

 Route optimisation is about creating the most efficient route possible for your drivers.
 It’s also sometimes called route planning or route scheduling.